by Amanda Harvey

 A large-cap company is one that has a market value of 10 billion US$ or higher.
 If this figure is as high as $300 billion or above, they are termed as mega-cap companies.
 The size of these companies generally indicates a long-standing and well established position as market leaders in their sectors.
 They are considered to be stable, and to present investment opportunities with a relatively low risk factor, but also with limited likelihood of large amounts of rapid growth.

 A company with a market value of between $2 billion and $10 billion is classed as a mid-cap company.
 These companies are considered to contain a higher level of risk than large-cap companies as they are less established, but also offer greater growth potential.

-Companies with stock market capitalization of over 300 million UD$ and under $2 billion are referred to as small-cap companies, while a company with a market value of less that $300 million is termed as a micro-cap company.
+Companies with stock market capitalization of over 300 million US dollars and under $2 billion are referred to as small-cap companies, while a company with a market value of less that $300 million is termed as a micro-cap company.
 These companies generally have an even higher risk factor than mid-cap companies, but are attractive to some investors for their possibility of exponential growth.

 Understanding what stock market capitalization is and how it helps to choose stocks or options with a risk and profit potential suited to your trading style can be a simple and effective component of building your trading strategy.